Best Unlimited Phone Plans for Seniors in 2026, Tested and Reviewed

 Soft Data Caps

-While testing AT&T's plans, we were disappointed with the soft data caps.
 The Unlimited Premium and 55+ plans are AT&T's only truly unlimited plans, meaning no speed throttling.
 Every other plan throttles speed at one point or another.
-While we appreciated AT&T being upfront about this, it did impact our overall experience.

 For example, when we tested the AT&T Unlimited Starter plan, the speeds were throttled pretty quickly.
-Similar to other carriers like Visible, AT&T reserves the right to slow data speeds when the network is “busy.”
+Similar to other carriers like Visible, AT&T can slow data speeds when the network is “busy.”
 We noticed a difference between speeds with this plan and plans with access to faster speeds.

-When we upgraded to the Premium plan, we received unlimited premium data with no soft cap before we experienced a slowdown.
-Luckily, we didn't use much data throughout the month, so we didn't experience throttling.
+With the Premium plan, we received unlimited premium data with no soft cap before we experienced a slowdown.
 That said, if you plan on streaming a lot of content or using your phone as a mobile hotspot regularly, you may want to opt for the Premium plan or AT&T 55+ plan.

 -